cosmos/ibc/spec/ics-020-fungible-token-transfer/README.md

 function onChanOpenConfirm(
   portIdentifier: Identifier,
   channelIdentifier: Identifier) {
-  // accept channel confirmations, port has already been validated }
+  // accept channel confirmations, port has already been validated, version has already been validated }
 ```